Date(s) - Monday 8 November 2021

 Categories No Categories

-2021 is the 300th anniversary year of Sir Robert Walpole becoming Britain’s first, and also its longest-serving, Prime Minister.
-Simon Targett looks at Walpole’s career and his connections with our local area, including Richmond Park.
+2021 was the 300th anniversary year of Sir Robert Walpole becoming Britain’s first, and also its longest-serving, Prime Minister.
+Simon Targett looked at Walpole’s career and his connections with our local area, including Richmond Park.